Quila

 Three more varieties were identified in 2022: Bonarda Piemontese, Barbarossa Piemontese and Teinturier (Tenjurìn) ad acino rotondo.

-QUILA is in organic conversion since 2020.
+QUILA is a certified organic producer since 2023.
 Apart from the vineyards olives are also cultivated at the estate, 60 new olive trees have been planted in 2021 along with the 40 old trees already present there.

 In 2022 QUILA became member of two important associations: FIVI & Sorì Eroici.
 FIVI is a non commercial organization that promotes and defends the Italian independent winemakers with full production cycle.
 It has around 1300 members from all over Italy [see more].